mariana-stefani/portfolio/README.md

 ## Information Architecture
 ### Database Choice

-This projects utilizes the NoSQL database MongoDB.
+This project utilizes the NoSQL database MongoDB.

 ### Data Storage Types
 For this project the following data types were stored in MongoDB: